Mridangam: Talam (Rhythmic Cycle)

 The total of 175 Talas comes from multiplying the number of Talas (7), Jathis (5), and Gathis (5).
 While the mathematical framework extends much deeper, professional Mridangam artists are trained to master Talam intricacies, enabling them to play spontaneously during Carnatic classical concerts.

+There are also the chaappu talams (roopaka chaappu, khanda chaappu, and misra chaappu), which are used more often in songs in Carnatic music.

 Thani Avarthanam

 The term “Thani Avartanam” is derived from the words “Thani,” meaning “solo,” and “Avartanam,” referring to a recurring rhythmic cycle.
 This section of a Carnatic concert takes place after the completion of the centerpiece, usually following the Kalpanaswara segment—a melodic improvisation by the vocalist and violinist.
 During the Thani Avartanam, the percussionists perform in order: the Mridangam, Kanjira (a single-handed drum that complements the Mridangam), and Ghatam (a clay percussion instrument that also complements the Mridangam).
 The rhythmic cycle is repeated through a variety of intricate patterns (jathis) until it reaches the koraippu, where all the artists play together in a grand finale before the main performer resumes from where they left off.
 While the actual Thani Avartanam portion is not limited to just these three percussion instruments, this is the case in most Carnatic concerts.